zvvlx/zvvlx/README.md

 ### Hi there 👋

-- Studying Software Engineering @ SAMK.fi
 - Currently working as a Software Developer @ Haltu
+- Bachelor's degree in Software Engineering
 - Also interested in: cyber security, engineering, philosophy, gaming and producing music

 <!--